powergun/hsSysAdmin/thecli/README.md

 ## The naive cli

-the initial version of the cli program, exhibiting an anit-pattern of passing around options, doing excessive exception-handling etc
+the initial version of the cli program, exhibiting an anit-pattern of passing around the `Options` value, doing excessive exception-handling etc

+the part dealing with command line arguments (Option.Applicative) is useful - see MyImplVxx.hs for my exercises

 ## The better cli

-the final version of the cli program, use monad reader transformer to share the option (the "environment"); use ExceptT;
+the final version of the cli program, use monad reader transformer to share the `Options` value (aka the "environment"); use ExceptT;

 the resulting framework supports robust exception handling and extendability